OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Previous versions of MSN Money allow you to access personal finance information from third-party financial institutions.
 MSN Money only displays this information and does not store it on our servers.
 Your log-in credentials used to access your financial information from third parties are encrypted on your device and are not sent to Microsoft.
 These financial institutions, as well as any other third-party services you access through MSN services, are subject to their own terms and privacy policies.

+OfficeOfficemainofficemoduleSummary

-Office OfficepspmainofficemoduleSummary Office is a collection of productivity applications including Word, Excel, PowerPoint, and Outlook among others.
+Office is a collection of productivity applications including Word, Excel, PowerPoint, and Outlook among others.
 Various Office applications enable you to use content and functionality from other Microsoft and third-party connected services such as Bing.
 For detailed information about how to manage your privacy options, please see http://go.microsoft.com/fwlink/?LinkId=624445.
 If you work in an organization, your administrator can turn off connected services via Group Policy.

-Office Services Office ServicespspmainofficeservicesmoduleSummary
+Office ServicesOffice ServicesmainofficeservicesmoduleSummary

 **Office Roaming Service.** The Office Roaming Service helps keep your Office settings up-to-date across your devices running Office.
 When you sign into Office with your Microsoft account, the Office Roaming Service is turned on and syncs some of your customized Office settings to Microsoft servers (such as a list of most recently used documents and the last location viewed within a document).
 When you sign into Office on another device with the same account, the Office Roaming Service downloads your settings from Microsoft servers and applies them to the additional device.
 The Office Roaming Service also applies some of your customized Office settings when you sign into Office.com.
 When you sign out of Office, the Office Roaming Service removes your Office settings from your device.
 Any changes you made to your customized Office settings are sent to Microsoft servers.